bookofproofs/bookofproofs.github.io/_sources/history/19th-century/ross.md

 title: Grossmann, Marcel
 born: 1881
 died: 1947
-keywords: Edward Ross, Edinburgh, Cambridge, Karl Pearson, Madras, Riemannian Geometry, Linear Algebra
+keywords: edward ross,grossmann
-description: Edward Ross studied at Edinburgh and Cambridge universities, pioneering the use computers to solve mathematical problems.
-He developed algorithms and models including the Ross Linear Matrix, the Ross-Thornton-Gorman Algorithm and ones related to Riemannian geometry & linear algebra.
+description: Edward Ross studied at Edinburgh and Cambridge universities.
+After working with Karl Pearson in London he was appointed Professor of Mathematics at the Christian College in Madras India.
+Ill health forced him to retire back to Scotland.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---